 Doesn’t my re-enrollment happen automatically every year?

 Yes, BUT doctors and network providers change the way they do things all of the time.
-Especially since COVID-19 and with the upcoming Presidential election, changes have already happened and more are to come.
+Especially since COVID-19, changes have already happened and more are to come.
 Don’t miss healthcare changes and pay more than you should!

 Be on the lookout: Every September, Medicare plans send out an “annual notice of change” to beneficiaries to keep them in the loop and prepare them for the upcoming enrollment season.
 This important information will spell out changes in coverage, costs and service effective next year.